Maritime Passenger Rights during the COVID-19 Crisis

 - They cannot ask the person to pay a higher cost for booking tickets.

-- If the disabled person or person with reduced mobility is accompanied by a recognised assistance dog or carer, they must be accommodated on board the ship at no additional cost.
+- If the disabled person or person with reduced mobility is accompanied by a recognised assistance dog or carer, they must be accommodated on board the ship at no extra charge.

-- The access conditions shall be made publicly available by carriers and terminal operators physically (signage) and on the internet in accessible formats on request.
+- The access conditions shall be made publicly available by carriers and terminal operators physically (using signs) and on the internet in accessible formats on request.

 (b) Right to special assistance

-- Disabled persons and persons with reduced mobility have the right to assistance, free of charge, getting on or off a ship, changing ships, on board and at the port.
+- Disabled persons and persons with reduced mobility have the right to free assistance getting on or off a ship, changing ships, on board and at the port.

 - The individual should notify the carrier or terminal operator of their needs at least 48 hours in advance and must arrive at the agreed time to the designated point ahead of the published departing time.